Stock Market: Sensex, Nifty slips down

-In the stock market, the domestic benchmark indices BSE Sensex and NSE Nifty today slipped down.
+In the stock market, the domestic benchmark indices BSE Sensex and NSE Nifty have slipped down in today trade.
+Both the Indian benchmark indices today settled trading in the loss.

-The top gainers in the market were Vedanta, Sun Pharma, Tata Steel, Asian Paints, Hero MotoCorp and Yes Bank.
+The top gainer in the market was HDFC, HDFC Bank, Kotak Bank, Bajaj Finance, Wipro, Zee Entertainment, Britannia, Indian Oil, Infosys, and ITC.

-The top losers in the market were Bajaj Finance, ONGC, PowerGrid, L&T, Axis Bank, NTPC, Bharati Airtel, HDFC Bank, and Kotak Mahindra Bank.
+The top losers in the market were Yes Bank, ONGC, Tata Motors, Coal India, Vedanta, SBI, Grasim Industries, Cipla, JSW Steel, Maruti, and Mahindra and Mahindra.

 Post Your Comments